curityio/mcp-authorization-secured-api/clients/claude-code/README.md

 ## Login and Token Flow

-The client sends the following form of front channel request.\
+The client sends the following form of front channel request, without a scope parameter.\
-Note that the client does not send a scope, since the MCP authorization does not yet define how that works:
+Note that the MCP authorization does not yet define how the client retrieves scopes.

 ```text
 https://login.demo.example/oauth/v2/oauth-authorize